Funeral train: United Kingdom

 Senator Robert F. Kennedy's body was brought by train from New York City to Washington DC following his assassination in 1968, a crowd estimated at one million lined the trackside.
 It was hauled by two Pennsylvania Railroad GG1 electrics.
 On June 5, 2013, Senator Frank Lautenberg of New Jersey, an advocate of public transit and Amtrak, was transported from Secaucus Junction to Washington.

-George H. W. Bush's funeral train (December 2018) carried him from Westfield, Texas to the George Bush Presidential Library in College Station, Texas, where he was buried.
+George H. W. Bush's funeral train (December 2018) carried his body from Westfield, Texas to the George Bush Presidential Library in College Station, Texas, where he was buried.
 Union Pacific selected 4141 and 9096 to transport Bush.
-4141 is an EMD SD70ACe diesel locomotive that had been previously painted in a "George Bush 41" scheme in the style of Air Force One had been dedicated to Bush when he and his wife Barbara toured the locomotive unit at its unveiling ceremony in 2005.
+4141 is an EMD SD70ACe diesel locomotive that had been previously painted in a "George Bush 41" scheme in the style of Air Force One that had been dedicated to Bush when he and his wife Barbara toured the locomotive unit at its unveiling ceremony in 2005.